 Incentive Weighted Forecast Transmission Construction Work In Progress for any Forecast Period shall be determined as follows: a) if the Incentive CWIP for any applicable project closes to plant after the end of the Base Period but before the beginning of the Rate Effective Period, such weighted forecast incentive transmission CWIP shall equal the difference between the transmission incentive CWIP balance in the month that the project will close to plant in-service less the balance of CWIP for that project at the end of the December of the Base Period; and b) if the incentive CWIP closes to plant during the Rate Effective Period, the weighted forecast incentive transmission CWIP shall equal 13-month average incremental CWIP balance during the Rate Effective Period.
 The incremental CWIP balance shall be equal to the difference between the CWIP balance at the end of the month in the Forecast Period just prior to the first month of the Rate Effective Period, less the CWIP balance at the end of the Base Period; this difference shall be added to the monthly CWIP expenditures during the Rate Effective Period until the Incentive Project goes into service.
 The above calculations for a) or b), as applicable, will be done for each Incentive Project.

+Interested Parties are all parties interested in the information exchange and review described in these Protocols including, but not limited to, customers under the TO Tariff, the CPUC, consumer advocacy agencies, and the California state attorney general.

 Materials and Supplies shall equal SDG&E’s balance of total electric Material & Supplies recorded in FERC Account 154 as reported in SDG&E’s annual FERC Form 1.
 This component of rate base is calculated using a 13-month average.

 Municipal Franchise Tax Expense shall equal the amounts recorded in FERC Account No. 927.